jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

       args: {}
     });

-The command ID is the same ID as you used when registering the command.
+The command ID is the same ID that you used when registering the command.
-You must also provide a ``category``, which determines the subcategory of the command palette in which to render the command.
+You must also provide a ``category``, which determines the subheading of the command palette in which to render the command.
 It can be a preexisting category (e.g., ``'notebook'``), or a new one of your own choosing.